turning on free energy turns off angle restraints

 I'll update if I make any more progress.

-#4 Updated by David Mobley almost 14 years ago
+#4 Updated by David Mobley over 14 years ago

 I was never able to track this down completely aside from what I've already